 “No, to be honest, I really didn’t realize that others were reading what I was posting and taking it to heart!
 I’m glad it could help!
 Sometimes people just need that extra push and I’m thrilled if my article could be that for some people.”

 You posted tips about how to meet locals in your blog posts.
 What have your experiences been?

 “I’m a Trinity expert now!
 Just kidding, but really it’s been an interesting experience, to say the least.
-There wasn’t anyone at my school experienced in Trinity exam preparations, so as auxiliars we had to take the reins and teach ourselves and then figure out how to prepare the students.”
+There wasn’t anyone at my school experienced in Trinity exam preparations.
+As auxiliars we had to take the reins and teach ourselves.
+Then we figured out how to prepare the students.”